flopreynat/flopreynat/_posts/2017-01-03-personal-data-privacy-2017.markdown

 - it inhibits free association
 - it puts free press in real danger
 - it kills creativity
-- **it has yet to be proved successful in fight against terrorism**
+- **it has yet to be proved successful in the fight against terrorism**

 <br>